xxidbr9/indonesian-company-software-engineer-interview/senior/InDeepObjectKeyToCamelCase/README.md

 ### Explanation

-this is live code question on one of biggest e-commerce in Indonesia, this is for "Senior Frontend Engineer Roles", and need to finished with in 30 minutes countdown and coding without syntax highlight and auto completion.
+this is live code question on one of biggest e-commerce in Indonesia, and need to finished with in 30 minutes countdown and coding without syntax highlight and auto completion.

+### ROLE
+> Senior Frontend Engineer

 ### TEST